mathiasvkaiz/micromouse/capstone_report.md

             return steering, movement
 ```

 This class implements all necessary methods for planning.
 This includes checking for goal reached, plan movement forward or backwards, translate steering into heading, set steering by given path element and so on.
 It also impements all algorithm/techniques for exploration and search phase.
-An extraction of the whole class is shown above including the A Star implementation.
+An extraction of the class is shown above including the `A Star` implementation.

 ```